YiwuZhong/SGG_from_NLS/preprocess/README.md

 ## Pseudo label creation

-We provide the functions for pseudo label creation.
-The users can use these functions as a reference as needed.
+We provide the key functions for pseudo label creation.
+The users can use these functions as references as needed.

 We used [SceneGraphParser](https://github.com/vacancy/SceneGraphParser) to parse nouns and predicates from image captions.
 This parser is based on Spacy library and manually-designed parsing rules.